kryoz/llama-strix-halo/README.md

 `--parallel 1` - max 1 requests processed at once.
 Available ctx-size divides by this param.

-`-cb` -  continous batching, confronts with speculative decoding feature.
+Don't use without specific needs `-cb` -  continous batching, it confronts with speculative decoding feature.

 Paste and modify again `your-user-name`.